roryhow/blog/content/blog/i-wrote-a-bad-political-classifier.md

 # Backstory
 I recently finished writing my master's thesis at [Aalto University](https://www.aalto.fi/en), which thankfully means I'm now able to graduate 🎉 (Let's not talk about how long it took, though).
 When I started work on my thesis, I decided to approach a topic that was surrounding me pretty heavily (as a British Citizen) at the time: Brexit.

-I'm usually juggling three newspapers that I read on a daily basis: The Guardian, The Financial Times, and The BBC.
-Intuitively, I could see leading up to the vote that across these three newspapers, some were very explicitly pushing an agenda (I'm looking at you, The Guardian).
+I'm usually juggling three news sources that I read on a daily basis: The Guardian, The Financial Times, and The BBC.
+Intuitively, I could see leading up to the vote that across these outlets, some were very explicitly pushing an agenda (I'm looking at you, The Guardian).
 I wondered, is it possible to be able to determine the political bias of any of these outlets programmatically?
 It would at least be an interesting topic to look into, and perhaps I would get a nice clickbait title to use at the end of it that I could sell to various newspapers' competitors.

 So, with the referendum vote behind me, I decided to see if I can find a way to split newspapers into pro-leave or pro-remain buckets, where articles could be fed into a model that would then spit out a EU philosophy alignment prediction.

     I'll give you a half-spoiler ahead of time though: Things both did _and_ didn't work at the same time.
 On the surface, I achieved my goal.
 But as is the case with most things, when you scratch beneath the surface, it's a little bit more tricky than that.

 # The Problem
 ## The British Media is Fundamentally Biased